SModelS/smodels.github.io/docs/ListOfAnalyses210.md

 # List Of Analyses 2.1.0
-List of analyses and topologies in the SMS results database, comprising 3181 individual maps from 438 distinct signal regions, 106 different SMS topologies, from a total of 102 analyses.
+List of analyses and topologies in the SMS results database, comprising 2053 individual maps from 378 distinct signal regions, 93 different SMS topologies, from a total of 94 analyses.
-The list has been created from the database version `2.1.0.` Results from FastLim are included.
-There is also an  [sms dictionary](SmsDictionary210) and a [validation page](Validation210).
+The list has been created from the database version `2.1.0.` 210There is also an  [sms dictionary](SmsDictionary) and a [validation page](Validation210).
 Link to list of results [including superseded results](ListOfAnalyses210WithSuperseded).

 ## Individual tables